BobbyRaj17/k8sLevel3/README.md

 ### 5. Deploy an open source vulnerability scanner for docker images scanning within the CI build pipeline.

 Anchore Engine is a tool for analyzing container images.
 In addition to CVE-based security vulnerability reporting, Anchore Engine can evaluate Docker images using custom policies. </br>
-leveraging the helm chart available for `Anchore` for installing the `Anchore engine`
+I'm leveraging the helm chart available for `Anchore` for installing the `Anchore engine`
 ```bash
     helm install --name <release_name> -f anchore_values.yaml stable/anchore-engine
 ```